EOSIO/eosio-reference-chrome-extension-authenticator-app/README.md

 2. Install the extension in your browser by following step 2 [here](https://support.google.com/chrome/a/answer/2714278?hl=en) and select the `build` folder.

 ## Integrating with Apps
-The Chrome extension follows the [EOSIO Auth Transport Protocol](https://github.com/EOSIO/eosio-authentication-transport-protocol-spec).
-There is some configuration needed in the integrating app, and there are a few different ways to interact with the Chrome extension from an integrating app.
+The Chrome extension follows the [EEOSIO Authentication Transport Protocol Specification](https://github.com/EOSIO/eosio-authentication-transport-protocol-spec).
+There is some configuration needed in the integrating app, and there are a few different ways to interact with the Chrome extension from an integrating app:
 1. Make sure your app follows the [Manifest Specification](https://github.com/EOSIO/manifest-spec).
 1. Choose a solution for interacting with the Chrome extension:
    1. (Easiest) Use the [Universal Authenticator Library](https://github.com/EOSIO/universal-authenticator-library).
-      - UAL will detect if the Chrome extension is installed, and allows for easy integration.
-Read the documentation on the [Tropical example app](https://github.com/EOSIO/tropical-example-web-app) to learn how to use the UAL.
+      - UAL with the [EOSIO Reference Authenticator](https://github.com/EOSIO/ual-eosio-reference-authenticator) will detect if the Chrome extension is installed, and allows for easy integration.
+Read the documentation on the [Tropical example app](https://github.com/EOSIO/tropical-example-web-app) to learn how to use UAL.
    1. Use the [EOSJS Signature Provider for desktop browsers](https://github.com/EOSIO/eosjs-window-message-signature-provider-interface).
-      - This class implements the EOSJS Signature Provider interface.
+      - This class implements the [EOSJS Signature Provider interface](https://github.com/EOSIO/eosjs-signature-provider-interface).
 The documentation describes how to utilize it directly with EOSJS.
    1. Directly use the [Window Messaging API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
-      - The integrating app will need to post requests and listen for responses following the [EOSIO Auth Transport Protocols](https://github.com/EOSIO/eosio-authentication-transport-protocol-spec) envelope formats.
+      - The integrating app will need to post requests and listen for responses following the [EOSIO Authentication Transport Protocol Specification's](https://github.com/EOSIO/eosio-authentication-transport-protocol-spec) envelope formats.

 ## Usage
 * [Create a Passphrase](#how-to-create-a-passphrase)